wavefrontHQ/wavefront-jersey-sdk-java/docs/springboot.md

 # Configuring Springboot

-Once you have created a [WavefrontJerseyFilter](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java#5-create-wavefrontjerseyfilter), register it in your springboot application as follows:
+After you create a `WavefrontJerseyFilter` (using [quickstart steps](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java#3-create-and-register-a-wavefrontjerseyfilter) or [custom steps](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java#5-create-and-register-a-wavefrontjerseyfilter)), you must register it in your Spring Boot application.

+To register a `WavefrontJerseyFilter` in a Spring Boot application:

-Include the `spring-boot-starter-jersey` as a maven dependency and then add a @Bean of type `ResourceConfig` where you register all the endpoints as shown in the example below:
+1. Include `spring-boot-starter-jersey` as a Maven dependency.
+2. Add a @Bean of type `ResourceConfig` where you register all the endpoints, as shown in the following example:

 ```java
 @Component